JeanLucPons/Kangaroo/README.md

 # How it works

 The program uses 2 herds of kangaroos, a tame herd and a wild herd.
 When 2 kangoroos (a wild one and a tame one) collide, the key can be solved.
-Due to the birtday paradox, a collision happens (in average) after 2.sqrt(k2-k1) group operations, the 2 herds have the same size.
+Due to the birthday paradox, a collision happens (in average) after 2.sqrt(k2-k1) group operations, the 2 herds have the same size.
 Here is a brief description of the algoritm:

 We have to solve P = k.G, we know that k lies in the range [k1,k2], G is the SecpK1 generator point.

 n = floor(sqrt(k2-k1))+1

-* Create a jump table point jP = [G,2G,4G,8G,...,2^nG],
+* Create a jump point table jP = [G,2G,4G,8G,...,2^nG],
 * Create a jump distance table jD = [1,2,4,8,....,2^n]

 tame<sub>i</sub> = rand(0..(k2-k1))</br>